-I’ve started a podcast to help tell our homestead story.
-Its currently available on most podcast networks or you can click this LINK to listen on Anchor.fm.
-If you really want to help us out you can click HERE and sign up to support the podcast for less than the price of buying me a cup of coffee.
+I started this podcast to help tell our homestead story.
+It’s currently available on most networks or you can click this LINK to listen on Anchor.fm.
+If you really want to help us out you can click HERE and sign up to support us for less than the price of buying me a cup of coffee.
 I can’t tell you how much it would mean to me to have your support!

 We live in an area with an abundance of predators.
 We’ve had coyotes and bobcats as well as hawks and owls within 100 feet of the homestead.
 In addition, we have neighbor dogs that roam the area freely.

 These factors are not favorable to letting our chickens free range at will.
 However, we do enjoy the benefits of letting them forage for their food when we can.